Let your passion for music serve others.

 Scheduling An Audition

-Students living more than 150 miles from campus can elect a Skype interview.
-These are arranged directly with Dr Meadows, and can be scheduled most days of the week, pending availability.
+Students living more than 150 miles from campus can elect a virtual interview.
+These are arranged directly with Dr. Meadows and can be scheduled most days of the week, pending availability.

 Gainful Employment Information